Materials-Data-Science-and-Informatics/PIDA/.github/ISSUE_TEMPLATE/request-purl.md

 ---
 ## Contact details
-*This information will appear a comments in the htaccess file of your prefix as comments*
+*This information will appear in the `.htaccess` file of your prefix as comments:*

 **Contact person name:**

 **Contact Email:**

+## Overview in the README.md

+Could you please give a brief description of what this PID is being redirected to?

 ## Basic details
-**What is your resource prefix?**
+**What is your resource prefix(es)?**

-E.g., foaf as of [FOAF onoplogy](http://xmlns.com/foaf/spec/)
+- E.g., foaf as of [FOAF onoplogy](http://xmlns.com/foaf/spec/)

 **Where is the resource located on the Web (i.e. the URL)?**

-The actual URL of the resource, i.e. a functional URL.
+- The actual URL of the resource, i.e. a functional URL.

 **Do you want to enable content negotiation?**

 If yes, proceed to the next section otherwise, skip and submit your issue.

 ## Advanced details
 To enable [Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation), please fill in the following table if you have more than one version  (or more generally, representations of a resource) of your resource.
 A resource type can be

 <details>
 <summary>Resource type:</summary>